-In a recent article by Fort Worth Inc., Rachel Rhea, Tax Senior Associate, discusses the abrupt economic shift due to the COVID-19 pandemic took many business owners by surprise.
+In a recent article by Fort Worth Inc., Rachel Rhea, Tax Senior Associate, discusses the abrupt economic shift due to the COVID-19 pandemic that took many business owners by surprise.
 Difficult decisions regarding modified operations, employee reductions, and compensation issues had to be made quickly.
 In addition, capital acquisition, financing, and cash flow planning needed to be revisited.
 Things changed at a lightning pace, and these immediate adjustments were necessary.

 Fortunately, the storm has passed, and recovery is unfolding, which creates opportunities for expansion, entrance into new markets, and efficiency.
 There are opportunities waiting to be leveraged; unfortunately, opportunities could be missed due to a lack of strategic financial leadership, guidance, and expertise.
 As a result, it is important to make sure your business partners with a Certified Public Accountant to provide the needed insights to position yourself.